alexkwolfe/spark/README.markdown

 # Spark

-Spark is a command-line tool used to start up node server instances written by [Tj Holowaychuk](http://github.com/visionmedia) and [Tim Caswell](http://github.com/creationix).
+Spark is a command-line tool used to manage node server processes written by [Tj Holowaychuk](http://github.com/visionmedia) and [Tim Caswell](http://github.com/creationix).
 It's part of the [Connect](http://github.com/senchalabs/connect) framework, however can be used standalone with _any_ node server.

 ## Features

-Spark provides the following options when starting a server.

  - Port/Host to listen on
  - SSL hosting with specified key/certificate
- - Automatic child process spawning for multi-process node servers that share a common port.
+ - Automatic child process spawning for multi-process node servers that share a common port
+ - Respawn child processes gracefully on server restart
+ - Graceful or forcible server stop
+ - Automatic server restart when file system changes
  - User/Group to drop to after binding (if run as root)
  - Environment modes (development/testing/production)
  - Modify the node require paths